 - The trip has a tourist or business purpose (visiting family or friends falls under this)

-- The traveler does not enter into service with an organisation situated in Sri Lanka
+- The traveller does not enter into service with an organisation situated in Sri Lanka

 - During the trip, no paid or unpaid volunteer work is performed